 Most dog age calculators on the internet are garbage.
 The times-7 ones are actively misleading.
 The size-based linear ones are closer but miss the early-aging curve.
 Only the calculators using logarithmic models with breed and size adjustments get close to reality.

 Even then, remember: it is an estimate.
 Your individual dog might be biologically older or younger than the calculator suggests.
-Genetics, diet, exercise, and medical history all play a role.
+Genetics, diet, exercise, and sheer luck all play a role.
 The calculator gives you a useful frame of reference, not a medical diagnosis.

 My advice?
 Use a calculator that actually uses science.
 Then go hug your dog.
 The number does not matter as much as the time you spend together.